Sibulele-Ngada/DisplayProductOnBlazor/README.md

 - Open CLI and navigate to project folder
 - Type 'dotnet run' and hit enter to launch server and view webapp

+## What I learned

+- The entire tech stack is new to me.
+I've learned a new language along with the frameworks that it's used with.
+- I learned how to build in .NET environment
+- I learned how to implement repository pattern, (working on mediator pattern next)

+  ## What was hardest

+  - Definitely figuring out the library.
+Whilst I'm new to c# it isn't much different from Java, ruunning SQL queries I found went smoothly, but knowing what I wanted to do and figuring out how/where to do it took most of my time